i-Dare/Science4Fashion_ref/README.md

 As soon as the adapter finishes retrieving the requested information from the source, the automated annotation process is initiated that will seek to infer specific clothing attributes regarding the color, neck-line, sleeves, length and fit of the clothing article.
 The annotation is driven by the retrieved image, the description and the metadata.

+WebCrawlersWrapper.py:
+Wrapper script for website crawling and automatic annotation of the results.
+Receives as arguments the search terms, the adapter and the number of expected results.
+Is responsible for updating the S4F database with the search results and triggering the data annotation process.
+The annotation process consists of the following steps:
+* Text based annotation
+* Color annotation
+* Apparel annotation
+* Clustering

+#### Arguments:
+-s|--searchTerm (required): sets the search query term -a|--adapter (required): sets one or more adapters to perform the query -n|--numberResults (optional): sets the number of results to return

 #### Examples:
 >$ python WebCrawlersWrapper.py -s “red maxi dress” -a “Pinterest” -n 500